 How Do Our Fire Suppression Systems Work?
 From Theory to Practice

-Our fire suppression systems are the result of combining engineering knowledge with innovative chemistry.
-Understanding their mechanism of action allows one to appreciate their effectiveness and advantage over traditional solutions.
+Our fire suppression systems are the result of combining engineering expertise with innovative chemistry.
+Understanding their mechanism of action allows you to appreciate their effectiveness and advantage over traditional solutions.

 Activation and Aerosol Generation